openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 #.
 Change the value of the setting to ``true``.

 #.
 Select **Save Changes** at the bottom of the page.
-You can now create timed
+You can now create
-   or proctored exams in your course.
+   proctored exams in your course.

 When you have enabled this setting for your course, you can perform the following tasks.